 It boasts clean and simple design and is open for extensions: both on the side of adding a new architecture or adding a new emulated peripheral.

-A recently defended thesis added support for RISC-V IMA architecture.
+A recently defended thesis added support for RISC-V IMA architecture or added a network device into MSIM.

 DiSL